Naturalisation by Association

 Can I get Irish citizenship through a great-grandfather or great-grandmother?

 You may be able to get Irish citizenship through a great-grandparent.
-However, you are not automatically eligible to citizenship.
-Instead, you’ll have to apply for citizenship by association.
+However, you are not automatically eligible to citizenship and you will still need to show other connection to the State.

 How many generations back can you claim Irish citizenship?

 It is often said that you can only claim Irish citizenship based on a parent or grandparent.
 This is true if you want to get Irish citizenship by descent, meaning you register with the Foreign Births Register.
-However, it might be possible to go back more than three generations by making an application based on citizenship by association (and not descent).
-Usually, you cannot go back more than four generations.
+However, it might be possible to make an application on the basis of other Irish resident family members by making an application based on citizenship by association (and not descent).

 Who is eligible to Irish citizenship by association?